Old Japanese: Sources and dating

 A limited number of Japanese words, mostly personal names and place names, are recorded phonetically in ancient Chinese texts, such as the "Wei Zhi" portion of the Records of the Three Kingdoms (3rd century AD), but the transcriptions by Chinese scholars are unreliable.

-The oldest surviving native inscriptions, dating from the 5th or early 6th centuries, include those on the Suda Hachiman Shrine Mirror, the Inariyama Sword, and the Eta Funayama Sword.
+The oldest surviving inscriptions from Japan, dating from the 5th or early 6th centuries, include those on the Suda Hachiman Shrine Mirror, the Inariyama Sword, and the Eta Funayama Sword.

 Those inscriptions are written in Classical Chinese but contain several Japanese names that were transcribed phonetically using Chinese characters.

 Such inscriptions became more common from the Suiko period (592–628).

 Those fragments are usually considered a form of Old Japanese.

 Of the 10,000 paper records kept at Shōsōin, only two, dating from about 762, are in Old Japanese.